Justin Wilson

 Alcohol and drug charges represent the most common juvenile offenses we handle in Frisco and throughout Collin County.
 These cases often arise from routine traffic stops, school searches, or party situations where multiple minors face charges simultaneously.

-Underage DWI/DUI cases carry more serious consequences than simple MIP charges.
+These cases carry more serious consequences than simple MIP charges.
 Texas has a zero-tolerance policy for minors and alcohol, meaning any detectable amount of alcohol can result in DWI charges.
 These cases often involve license suspensions of up to one year, substantial fines, and potential detention time.
+However, these records can be expunged or sealed.

 Our defense strategies for alcohol and drug cases focus on challenging the legality of searches, questioning the reliability of field sobriety tests, and negotiating for first offender programs.
 These programs allow charges to be dismissed upon successful completion of probation requirements.